gomorpheus/ansible-modules-morpheus/README.md

 Addition variables for specific modules:
 * MORPH_SECRET: Morpheus secret key for Cypher value reads in morph_cypher module

+## Arguments
+Alternatively you can pass arguments to the module by using discrete variables in your task module.
+Args that are supported are:
+* baseurl: url for Morpheus Appliance
+* authtype: authorization type for Morpheus (token or userpass)
+* api_token: Morpheus api token for token authtype
+* username: Morpheus appliance username for userpass authtype
+* password: Morpheus appliance user password for userpass authtype

+For specific modules
+* secret_key: Morpheus secret key for Cypher value reads in morph_cypher module

 ## Module Examples
 ### morph_cypher